 The first step is to clone the repository, create a virtual environment and install tinycss2 dependencies.

-git clone https://github.com/Kozea/tinycss2.git cd tinycss2 python -m venv venv venv/bin/pip install .[doc,test]
+git clone https://github.com/Kozea/tinycss2.git cd tinycss2 python -m venv venv venv/bin/pip install -e .[doc,test]

-You can then let your terminal in the current directory and launch Python to
+You can then launch Python to test your changes.

 Code & Issues¶